Storage and Disposal Options

 Above ground storage is normally considered an interim measure for the management of radioactive waste (see section above on Interim waste storage).
+But it can be considered as effectively a disposal option.
 France investigated it for HLW within the framework of the 1991 law on research into radioactive waste management (Act No 91-1381 of 30 December 1991, also known as the 'Bataille Act' after the name of its proposer), but not as a means of final disposal.
-ZWILAG in Switzerland and Ahaus and Gorleben in Germany are examples of operating interim long-term above ground storage for HLW.
 However, controlled surface storage over longer time periods (greater than a couple of hundred of years) has also been suggested as a long-term waste management option.

 Long-term above ground storage involves specially constructed facilities at the earth's surface that would be neither backfilled nor permanently sealed.
 Hence, this option would allow monitoring and retrieval at any time without excessive expenditure.

 Suggestions for long-term above ground storage broadly fall into two categories:

 - Conventional stores of the type currently used for interim storage, which would require replacement and repackaging of waste every 200 years or so.